robertstass/ViewSelect/README.txt

 hard to find at the 2D classification stage.
 The 3D refinement stage can sometimes help but it can be difficult to relate hotspots in a viewing direction distribution plot back to the 2D classes.
 There is a partial solution to this which is to generate a .bild file for viewing in chimera using pyem (https://github.com/asarnow/pyem).
+Also native .bild file creation has now been added to cryosparc v4.4+.
 However, "View Select" allows the user to select particles from the plot that can then be used for further 2D classification and/or particle picking with tools like Topaz.

 Further details:
 To use, draw one or more circles on the plot.
 If you click "New group" you can then draw more circles that are ultimately